Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

 “I will keep my eyes glued to the television and hope President Trump prevails,” she said in a video posted to Facebook on Wednesday night.
 “If not, I still will support him 100 percent even after the fact.”

 Another long-shot candidate, Virginia Republican John Collick, rescinded his concession to longtime Rep. Robert C. “Bobby” Scott (D) on Monday, as GOP-driven claims of “irregularities” picked up.
+Anantatmula, who challenged Connolly, said on Facebook that she won’t admit defeat “until after the [Supreme Court] decision on irregularities and massive voter fraud nationwide.”

+As of now, there is no such case before the high court.

 Virginia Republican Daniel Gade, who conceded to Sen. Mark R. Warner (D-Va.) the morning after the election, said he knows the losing candidates’ frustration — but said it’s time to accept reality.

 On Election Day, the Associated Press called the race for Warner at 7 p.m., moments after the polls closed, which Gade said infuriated him.
-He was leading by at least 200,000 votes in early returns — but then came the absentee ballots.
+He was leading by at least 200,000 votes in early returns.
+Then came the absentee ballots.
 He eventually lost by roughly half a million votes.

 Gade said he woke up the next day and accepted what he knew to be true: It wasn’t a conspiracy.
 Rather, more Democrats voted early and by mail, and those ballots were reported last.